MarcLoupias/memo-dev/tools/git/git-workflow.md

 ##### cons
 - feature flipping is mandatory to be able to deliver a clean product
-- history is fucked up
+- more difficult for dev to handle